Debalent/Finthos/LEGAL-DISCLAIMER.md

 ### FOR RECEIVING PARTY (BUYER):

-By accessing the Finthos demonstration materials, downloading files, or participating in platform demonstrations, Receiving Party acknowledges:
+By accessing the PeopleTrustPay demonstration materials, downloading files, or participating in platform demonstrations, Receiving Party acknowledges:

 1. **Understanding**: Full comprehension of all terms and conditions
 2. **Agreement**: Binding acceptance of all provisions herein